GustavoSirkis/eloquentjs/README.md

+# Eloquent JavaScript
-# Repositorie for study and resolve execises from Eloquent JavaScript Book
+### Repositorie for study and resolve execises from Eloquent JavaScript Book